phly95/ollama_cuda_12/docs/windows.md

 ## Troubleshooting

-While we're in Early Access, `OLLAMA_DEBUG` is always enabled, which adds diagnostic menu items to the GUI, and increses logging for the GUI app and server.
+While we're in preview, `OLLAMA_DEBUG` is always enabled, which adds a "view logs" menu item to the app, and increses logging for the GUI app and server.

 Ollama on Windows stores files in a few different locations.
 You can view them in